Survival of the Fittest (album)

 Survival of the Fittest is the debut album by jazz/funk quintet the Headhunters, released in 1975 on Arista Records.
-It features the stand out track "God Make Me Funky", in which its drum break has been sampled numerous times by prominent rappers.
+It features the track "God Make Me Funky", from which its drum break has been sampled numerous times by prominent rappers.
 The album was re-issued on compact disc by BMG France in 2001, which was digitally remastered from the original master tapes in 24-bit by Jean-Pierre Chalbos.

 Track listing

 All songs by Bennie Maupin, Bill Summers, Paul Jackson, Mike Clark and Blackbird McKnight.